 A nation's greatest asset lies in the skills, talents, and productivity of its workforce.
-Cultivating and effectively utilizing human capital is essential for driving innovation, competitiveness, and prosperity in an increasingly interconnected world.
+Cultivating and effectively utilising human capital is essential for driving innovation, competitiveness, and prosperity in an increasingly interconnected world.

 We now stand at the threshold of a new era that is likely to be defined by the transformative power of artificial intelligence (AI).
-Like other transformative technologies before it, such as electricity, computers, and the internet, AI promises to reshape the landscape of work, creating new jobs, expanding opportunity, and raising new questions about how to best prepare workers for success.
+Like other transformative technologies before it_such as electricity, computers, and the internet_AI promises to reshape the landscape of work, creating new jobs, expanding opportunity, and raising new questions about how to best prepare workers for success.

 At Google, we envision a future where AI empowers people across all walks of life to work smarter, not harder.
-While some fear job displacement, history and economics suggest AI will primarily enhance jobs, not replace them.
+While some fear job displacement, history and economics suggest AI will primarily enhance jobs, rather than replace them.
 Indeed, the International Labor Organization predicts AI will mainly augment existing roles.
 This aligns with a recent Google-Ipsos study where 80% of workers believed AI will change the workplace in the next five years, with most seeing this change as positive.

-Already, Al's emergence is making workers more productive and helping them produce higher quality work across a wide range of occupations and tasks.
-It is also creating entirely new job categories, like Al data architects and Al ethics officers, and allowing workers to focus on building human-centric skills and improving customer experience, by automating repetitive tasks.
-At the same time, the recent Nobel Prize awarded to Google DeepMind researchers for predicting protein structures demonstrates the potential for Al to advance scientific discovery and help to bring previously unattainable challenges within reach.
+The emergence of AI is already making workers more productive and helping them produce higher quality work across a wide range of occupations and tasks.
+It is also creating entirely new job categories, like AI data architects and AI ethics officers, and allowing workers to focus on building human-centric skills and improving customer experience, by automating repetitive tasks.
+At the same time, the recent Nobel Prize awarded to Google DeepMind researchers for predicting protein structures demonstrates the potential for AI to advance scientific discovery and help bring previously unattainable challenges within reach.

-Like any major technological transformation, however, the rapid advancement of AI also raises challenges for societies to address.
-As AI reshapes industries and occupations, we must equip workers not just to adapt, but to thrive.
+However, like any major technological change, as AI reshapes industries and occupations, we must equip workers not just to adapt, but to thrive.
 This will require governments, industry, and civil society working together to foster opportunities for continuous learning and skill development that empower workers to leverage AI as a tool for growth.

-The Global Labour Resilience Index (GLRI), now in its ninth edition, offers a valuable framework for understanding how labor markets respond to major disruptions, like the COVID-19 pandemic or the 2008 financial crisis.
+The Global Labour Resilience Index (GLRI), now in its ninth edition, offers a valuable framework for understanding how labour markets respond to major disruptions like the COVID-19 pandemic or the 2008 financial crisis.
 In the context of the AI transformation, the GLRI's insights are more relevant than ever.
-It provides policymakers with a roadmap to assess national labor markets' readiness for AI-driven changes, identify needed reforms, and build the resilience necessary for inclusive and sustainable growth in this new era.
+They provide policymakers with a roadmap to assess national labour markets' readiness for AI-driven changes, identify needed reforms, and build the resilience necessary for inclusive and sustainable growth in this new era.

-As the report highlights, AI itself has a role to play in strengthening labor market resilience.
-It offers the potential to revolutionize how governments serve citizens, enabling a shift from broad, "one-size-fits-all" policies to personalized, "one-to-one" approaches.
-Powered by big data, advanced analytics, and AI, we are already seeing the emergence of individualized healthcare, customized education, and location-specific economic incentives.
-This transition to personalized policymaking, particularly in areas impacting the workforce, could fundamentally reshape labor market dynamics.
+As the Report highlights, AI has a role to play in strengthening labour market resilience.
+It offers the potential to revolutionise how governments serve citizens, enabling a shift from broad, 'one-size-fits-all' policies to personalised, 'one-to-one' approaches.
+Powered by big data, advanced analytics, and AI, we are already seeing the emergence of individualised healthcare, customised education, and location-specific economic incentives.
+This transition to personalised policymaking, particularly in areas impacting the workforce, could fundamentally reshape labour market dynamics.

-While there has been a tendency for policymakers to focus on the risks associated with AI, the biggest risk that AI presents may well be missing out on the opportunity it presents.
-The insights provided by the GLRI offers a springboard for meaningful dialogue among stakeholders and a chance to collectively envision a future where technological advancement and human well-being go hand in hand.
-By making strategic investments in education, adopting bold and responsible AI policies, and fostering a culture of continuous learning, nations can successfully build adaptable and resilient labor markets that thrive with AI.
+While there has been a tendency for policymakers to focus on the risks associated with AI, the greatest risk AI poses may well be failing to seize the opportunities it offers.
+The insights provided by the GLRI offer a springboard for meaningful dialogue among stakeholders and a chance to collectively envision a future where technological advancement and human well-being go hand in hand.
+By making strategic investments in education, adopting bold and responsible AI policies, and fostering a culture of continuous learning, nations can successfully build adaptable and resilient labour markets that thrive with AI.